+A malicious prosecution is a criminal proceeding initiated with improper motivation or in bad faith.
 Malicious prosecution in a criminal case can have devastating consequences for an individual, including loss of freedom, financial penalties, and a ruined reputation.
-At Phillips & Associates, our civil rights attorneys can assist people victimized by prosecutorial misconduct throughout New York City.Consult a New York City Attorney after a Civil Rights Violation
+At Phillips & Associates, our civil rights attorneys can assist people victimized by prosecutorial misconduct throughout New York City.Proving a Malicious Prosecution Case

+Malicious prosecution cases are often quite challenging not only because the elements are hard to prove but also because the government often will rally behind its own officers.
 At Phillips & Associates, our civil rights lawyers offer experienced representation for individuals in New York City whose rights have been infringed, from Staten Island and Manhattan to Brooklyn and Queens.
 Call us at (212) 248-7431 or contact us through our online form.